Anderson-Lab/csci-334-2017/README.md

 - Volume 78 (ACE '08), Simon Hamilton and Margaret Hamilton (Eds.), Vol. 78.
 Australian Computer Society, Inc., Darlinghurst, Australia, Australia, 155-161.

-### Exam Policy
+## Policies
+<b>Exam Policy:</b>
 Student performance will be accessed through weekly exams.
 Each exam will cover the material from the previous week.
 They will last no more than 15 minutes.
 No makeup exams will be allowed.
 Your lowest exam grade will be dropped.

-### Homework Policy
+<b>Homework Policy and Learn2Mine Coding:</b>
 Homework will be assigned each week and collected each Thursday before the weekly exam.
 Homework will be graded pass or fail and are designed to help you study for the exams.
 For the majority of the classes, the worksheets will double as assigned homework for you to turn in before the following exam.

-### Programming Projects
-Programming projects will be submitted through the Learn2Mine environment.
-You may use either Python or R to complete the assignments.
+Regular theory focused programming assignments will be submitted through the Learn2Mine environment.
+You will use Python to complete the assignments.
 Usernames and passwords will be supplied, but you may install your own software as well on your local computer.

-### Honor Code
+<b>Programming Projects</b>
+Programming projects will be submitted through OAKS in the form of a write-up.
+For these projects, you may work with a partner, but you must submit your own write-up.

+<b>Honor Code: </b>
 You must do your work alone (or with your teammates, for group assignments).<br>
 You must identify your sources of material and inspiration.
 It is a violation of the honor code to present someone else's work or ideas as your own.<br>